PsychlytxTD/measurely/README.md

-# Measurely
+# measurely
-Production and beta code
+Production and preproduction code.